conscienceli/SeqNet/README.md

 ## Pretrained Weights

-Here is a model trained with multiple datasets (all images are used for training).
+Here is a model trained with multiple datasets (all images in DRIVE, LES-AV, and HRF are used for training).
 Now I am using it for universal retinal vessel extraction and classification.
 In my test, it works well on new data even with very different brightness, color, etc. In my case, no fine-tunning is needed.

 [Link will come soon](https://)